Does Hashimoto's Make Your Immune System Weaker? Explore the Connection Between the Disease and Your Body’s Defense System

 Sleep deprivation can go a long way towards hurting our bodies and minds, and that includes damaging your immune system.

-When your body is missing out on sleep, it becomes weak and more inflamed and less able to do battle against infections.
+When your body is missing out on sleep, it becomes weak and more prone to inflammation and less able to do battle against infections.

 Experts say it is best to shoot for at least seven solid hours of sleep each night.